 There is no safe way to prevent neuroendocrine tumors (NETs).
 However, screening specific genetic syndromes and looking for a family history of the disease might help prevent NETs.
 Moreover, avoiding smoking and alcohol consumption might also help reduce the risk of NETs.

-There is no safe way to prevent neuroendocrine tumors (NETs).
-Some risk factors, such as family history, cannot be controlled.
-However, certain precautions can be followed to reduce the risk of neuroendocrine cancer.
+Since there is no safe way to prevent neuroendocrine tumors (NETs), some risk factors, such as family history, cannot get in control.
+However, one can follow certain precautions to reduce the risk of neuroendocrine cancer.

 Screening for Neuroendocrine Cancer

 Cancer screening can help detect neuroendocrine cancer at an early stage when there is a greater chance of successful treatment, optimal results, and fewer side effects.
-These tests are usually done when the person is healthy and has no specific symptoms.
+A doctor usually does these tests when the person is healthy and has no specific symptoms.

 Oncologists are not only working to detect and diagnose neuroendocrine cancer early but are also developing additional tests to detect and diagnose NETs early, leading to better results and faster responses along with fewer side effects.